milesj/shapeshifter/README.md

 #### Subsets

-The `subsets` object allows for smaller sets of attributes to be defined and exported in the ES2015 output.
+The `subsets` object allows for smaller sets of attributes to be defined and exported in the ES output.
 Each key in the object represents a unique name for the subset, while the value of each property can either be an array of [attribute names](#attributes), or an object of `attributes` and `nullable` (optional) properties.

 Unlike `nullable` properties found on type definitions, this property represents a mapping of attributes in the current subset to boolean values, which enable or disable the modifier.

 ```json
 "subsets": {